 Analyzing your creatives’ performance is crucial to understanding how to optimize them.

 These 3 metrics can help you optimize your creative performance:

 - Click through rate (CTR) – The amount of users who click on the ad (to go to the store) from all the users who watched the ad.
 A high CTR indicates that the creative is highly engaging and sparks viewers’ interest.
 Low CTR means that the users aren’t interested in downloading the app after watching the creative.

 - Conversion rate (CVR) – The amount of users who download the app from all the users that clicked on the ad.
 A high CVR could mean that the store layout, images, or text match the content the user just saw in the ad and they’re still intrigued, which leads them to download the app.
 Low CVR could mean that the user is seeing something they weren’t expecting in the store itself (bad reviews, content that doesn’t relate to the creative, big-sized app), and because of it, decided not to download the app.

-- Installs per million impressions (IPM) – The amount of users who download the app from all the users who watched the ad.
-The IPM KPI combines both CTR and CVR.
-The higher it is, the stronger the creative’s performance.
+- Installs per million mille (IPM) – Install per thousand impressions measures the number of users who download the app out of all the users who watched the ad.
+The IPM KPI combines both the CTR and CVR.
+The higher the IPM, the stronger the creative’s performance.

 - Quality metrics (e.g. retention, IAP) – Quality is the trickiest metric to identify.
 There’s often a tradeoff between quality and IPM.
 The highest quality users come from creatives which are the most authentic to the gameplay, but this type of creative might generate lower IPM performance.
 On the other hand, non-authentic creatives result in higher IPMs, but user quality might be lower.
 The key is to continue testing in order to unlock the full potential of your creative strategy.